Tuesday, August 27, 2013

 award as the most valuable lineman.
 In 1973, while completing his third and

-fourth years of dentistry, Dan joined the Hamilton
+fourth years of dentistry, Dan joined the Ontario

 Chasing Argonauts QB Joe Theisman